mozilla/mozillafestival.org/README.md

 1. clone `pages/proposals/language/english.json` and rename it to `newlanguage.json` with `newlanguage` being the language the strings are in.
 For consistency, make sure all letters are in lowercase. (e.g., `german.json`)

-2. In `client.jsx`.
+2. In `main.jsx`.
 Add the new key-value pair to the `LANGUAGE` object.
 For example:
 ```jsx
 const LANGUAGE = {
   ...